ethereum-attestation-service/eas-docs-site/docs/learn/attestations.md

 **Attestations** /ˌaˌteˈstāSH(ə)n; are any and all types of certifications, claims, verifications, evidence, declarations, and proof that something exists or is the case.
 :::

-EAS is a system for registering, verifying, and revoking attestations.
+EAS is a protocol for registering, verifying, and revoking attestations.
 EAS makes it possible to register attestations on the Ethereum blockchain, which is a public ledger.
 This means that anyone can verify the attestation and it cannot be changed.

 ### 🙌 Attestations happen all around us.
 We **see** and **experience** attestations all around us in our everyday lives.
 Attestations happen every time you need to prove your or someone else's: